PowerMatcher/pv/readme.md

 The source of BeNomad-SmartChargingProvider on Islanding situation ( Microgrid ) web API, http://osm.procan-group.com/PvPanel

-This API defines only two operations.
-For now, these operations  consume parameters in POST request and produce XML in GET as described below.
-In the next release, the operations will also be able to consume or produce RDF, in conformance with the SEAS knowledge model.
-SPARQL-Generate protocol will be used to describe how RDF may be generated from XML.
+Two Restful APIs (POST and GET) are provided to consume and produce parameters regarding production of PV panels.
+These APIs generates  XML as descibed below.
+In the next release, these APIs will be able to use RDF, in conformance with the SEAS knowledge model.

 + `POST`:
-`curl -X POST -d "ts={ts}&device_id={device_id}&production={production}" http://osm.procan-group.com/PvPanel/rest/pvs` :  the {ts} parameter represent the timestamp of the pv production,the {device_id} parameter represent the id of the pvpanel,the {production} parameter represent the energy production value.
+`curl -X POST -d "ts={ts}&device_id={device_id}&production={production}" http://osm.procan-group.com/PvPanel/rest/pvs` :  the {ts} parameter represents the timestamp of the pv production, the {device_id} parameter represents the id of the pvpanel, the {production} parameter represents the energy production value.
 Then the server returns a 202 Accepted.

 + `GET`:
-`curl -X GET http://osm.procan-group.com/PvPanel/rest/pvs/{device_id}` :the {device_id} parameter represent the id of the pvpanel.
-Then if the server returns a 200 OK, the HTTP body represents the response PV Panel production  (see below)
+`curl -X GET http://osm.procan-group.com/PvPanel/rest/pvs/{device_id}` :the {device_id} parameter represents the id of the pvpanel.
+Then if the server returns a 200 OK, the HTTP body represents the response and includes the production of a given PV Panel (see below)

 ```
 <PvPanel>